appatalks/pr-reviewer-decisions-discovery/README.md

 ## Disclaimer

 This should be treated as a proof-of-concept.
-Very happy to have contributers and large oranization testers report back.
+Very happy to have contributers and large organization testers report back.